Gabriel-AlvesP/wwi/README.md

 Nullable `cityId` :

 - Because HeadOffice customers doesn't have city, only postal code !?
-- Which means there are unassociated postal codes :/ !?
+- Which means there are some cities that are not associated with a postal code :/ !?

 ## Questions